Condi Food Develops Hyperspectral Imaging Sorting Solution

 Tomatoes harvested from the field are loaded onto the conveyor belt in the sorting facility.
 The belt transports the tomatoes under the spectral imaging camera mounted over the conveyor belt.
 This camera captures the spectral image data and transmits it to the computer, which is loaded with Condi’s machine vision software.
 The software, based on statistical models rather than AI, is then used to process and analyze the images and generate a report, which is transmitted to the grower’s server, also located on-site.

 Taste criteria, of which ripeness is only one step, are established by a small group of the grower’s experts—the taste panel.
-Spectral images that “see” chemical make-up and other such characteristics inside the skin of the tomato are captured from the examples the taste panel determines as optimal.
+Spectral images that “see” chemical make-up and other such characteristics inside the skin of the tomato are captured from the examples that the taste panel determines as optimal.
 This data is then used to build the inspection models.

 Based in the spectral signatures compared to the optimum examples, the system assigns numbers denoting quality level ranges to each image.
 The taste model is a more holistic model, van Munster van Heuvel says.
 For other applications, the degree of ripeness, Brix as well as other criteria such as pH and TZ levels, are determined via these spectral signatures.